-- whose Notice of Canvass, used only in a townwide canvass-by-mail, is returned by the Post Office "Undeliverable", or - if information is obtained in a canvass that the elector has moved and there is no reliable information of a new address in town, or - when a Notice of Canvass, used only in a townwide canvass-by-mail, is sent between January 1 and May 1 and nothing is returned from either the Post Office or the elector, the elector's name must be left on the active registry and enrollment lists unless additional information from a canvass in person or by telephone made during this time period indicates that the elector has moved.
+- whose Notice of Canvass, used only in a town wide canvass-by-mail, is returned by the Post Office "Undeliverable", or - if information is obtained in a canvass that the elector has moved and there is no reliable information of a new address in town, or - when a Notice of Canvass, used only in a town wide canvass-by-mail, is sent between January 1 and May 1 and nothing is returned from either the Post Office or the elector, the elector's name must be left on the active registry and enrollment lists unless additional information from a canvass in person or by telephone made during this time period indicates that the elector has moved.
 In this case a CVR can be sent between January 1 and May 1.
-(9-32-9)
+(Reg.
+9-32-9)

-NOTE: In the year of a presidential preference primary, CVR notices shall be sent not earlier than the date of the presidential preference primary ($\S 9-35(e)$).
+\\\Note: In the year of a presidential preference primary, CVR notices shall be sent not earlier than the date of the presidential preference primary (§ 9-35(e)).

-Registrars must send the CVR to either the elector's last known address listed in your voter's file or new address from NCOA or what someone told you (GET MORE CLARIFICTION FROM SOTS)9-35-1(b) by forwardable first class mail with an enclosed postage-paid envelope for the elector's reply to the Registrars.
+Registrars must send the CVR to the elector's last known address of the elector. (???address in your town-or to the new address provided by the NCOA list.
+Waiting for clarification from SOTS) Reg.
+9-35-1(b) by forwardable first class mail with an enclosed postage-paid envelope for the elector's reply to the Registrars.
 The outside envelope must be imprinted with the words: READ CAREFULLY.
 DO NOT RISK YOUR RIGHT TO VOTE (Reg 9-35-1b).
 Envelopes in those towns with language requirements must also include the imprint "Address Service Requested" above the delivery address block, to the left of the postage area, or below the postage area.

-NOTE: "Address Service Requested" is a mailer endorsement used to instruct the Postal Service regarding the mail piece's appropriate disposition upon their determining that letter is undeliverable-as-addressed (UAA).
-Service provides:

-- Months 1 12: the mail piece is forwarded; no charge; a separate notice of the new address is provided; an address correction fee is charged. - Months 13 18: the mail piece is returned with the new address attached at no charge.
+- NOTE: "Address Service Requested" is a mailer endorsement used to instruct the Postal Service regarding the mail piece's appropriate disposition upon their determining that letter is undeliverable-as-addressed (UAA).
+Service provides: - Months 1-12: the mail piece is forwarded (no charge); a separate notice of the new address is provided; (an address correction fee is charged). - Months 13-18: the mail piece is returned with the new address attached at no charge.

-After month 18 or if undeliverable: the mail piece is returned with reason for nondelivery attached at no charge.
+After month 18 or if undeliverable: the mail piece is returned with reason for non-delivery attached at no charge.

-Duplicate copies of all CVR notices should be kept for five years after the elector's name is no longer on the active registry list (CT Retention Schedule M6-040, § 9-20 and 9-35).
+Duplicate copies of all CVR notices should be kept for five years after the elector's name is no longer on the active registry list (CT Retention Schedule M6-040, § 9-35).
 Also, lists or electronic records of the names and addresses and information concerning whether or not each person has responded to the notice must be retained in order to promptly produce this information upon request (§ 9-50a and NVRA Sec.
 8i2).